phil-opp/talk-konstanz-may-2018/content/index.md

 - Stacks could be reused for different threads

+- Only a few stacks are needed for many, many futures
 - Task-based instead of thread-based concurrency
-- Only a few stacks are needed for many, many futures

-An OS without blocking might be possible!
+    - Fine grained concurrency at the OS level

 ---